How to Customize Protocols

 $pos = strpos($buffer, "\n");

-// If there is no newline character, the length of the packet cannot be determined, so return 0 to continue waiting for data
+// No newline character, unable to determine packet length, return 0 to continue waiting for data

 if($pos === false)